-CURRICULAR CONSIDERATIONS WHEN APPLYING TO OA
+CURRICULAR CONSIDERATIONS

-We strongly recommend that all interested students meet with their academic advisor before applying to The Outdoor Academy.
-School advisors can help you schedule your remaining classes, advise you on which semester would be best to study away, help you identify which credits will transfer to your transcript, and consider any additional coordination that may be required in order to attend OA.
+We strongly recommend that all interested students meet with their academic advisor while applying to The Outdoor Academy.
+School advisors can help you schedule your remaining classes, advise you on which semester would be best to study away, help you identify how credits will transfer to your transcript, and consider any additional coordination that may be required in order to attend OA.
 You may find that in order to study away for a semester, you need to rearrange some classes in your Junior and Senior year schedule.
+The OA admissions office has worked with hundreds of schools over the years, and can help you figure this out as well.